pburkholder/decksets/2018-04-cf-summit/text.md

 Mark Schwartz, How DevOps Can Fix Federal Government IT, https://www.youtube.com/watch?v=QwHVlJtqhaI, DevOps Enterprise Summit 2014

-Jen Pahlka, "Death Star Thinking and Government Refrom", Journal of Design and Science, https://jods.mitpress.mit.edu/pub/issue3-pahlka
+Jen Pahlka, "Death Star Thinking and Government Reform", Journal of Design and Science, https://jods.mitpress.mit.edu/pub/issue3-pahlka

 Brad Katsuyama, Regulatory Death Spiral. _N.B._ I've been unable to find this other than one photo of slide online.
 Thanks to Julian Dunn for bringing it to my attention, e.g., https://www.slideshare.net/chef-software/security-at-velocity-dc-cap-one